digital-asset/daml/ledger-service/http-json/README.md

 ```

 ### Start HTTP service from a DAML Assistant project directory
-This will build the service first, can take up to 5-10 minutes when running first time.
 ```
 $ daml-head json-api --ledger-host localhost --ledger-port 6865 --http-port 7575 --max-inbound-message-size 4194304 --application-id HTTP-JSON-API-Gateway
 ```